Tips for Bathing a Cat with Fleas

 - Wash the floor with water and vinegar, and use the vacuum cleaner to clean your carpets.
 If necessary, place natural repellents in different areas of the home.

-Once you are finished, reward yourself with whatever you fancy!
+Once you are finished, reward yourself with whatever you fancy.
 This is not the most pleasant of tasks but once it is complete you will feel incredibly accomplished.
 We also encourage you to take a look at our article about home remedies for fleas in cats.
 As there may be another method you could try.
 If you notice your cat continues to have them, consult with your local veterinarian.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.